Blogging about mental health...

 - It became a platform for other people with mental health problems, so they can come forward and talk openly about their struggles and successes.

 For myself – the creator, watching my blog grow into something beyond what I ever thought could be possible felt like a massive achievement and that independence is brilliant for anyone’s mental well-being.
 It makes you feel like you can do anything you set your mind to.

 So without any questions, I totally recommend you writing a blog!
 You can start your blog with HOSTGATOR for as little as £2.75 a month!

-If you’re like me, helping your loved one, I talked about the basics of financial education and making money in one of my posts in “a money anxiety” section if the blog.
+If you’re like me, helping your loved one, I talked about the basics of financial education and making money in one of my posts in the “money anxiety” section of the blog.